Italian cuisine: Middle Ages

+The oldest restaurant in Italy, Antica trattoria Bagutto in Milan, dates to at least 1284.

 Milan is home to the oldest restaurant in Italy and the second in Europe, the Antica trattoria Bagutto, which has existed since at least 1284.
 The oldest Italian book on cuisine is the 13th century Liber de coquina (Cookbook) written in Naples.
 Dishes include "Roman-style" cabbage (ad usum romanorum), ad usum campanie which were "small leaves" prepared in the "Campanian manner", a bean dish from the Marca di Trevisio, a torta, compositum londardicum, dishes similar to dishes the modern day.
 Two other books from the 14th century include recipes for Roman pastello, Lasagna pie, and call for the use of salt from Sardinia or Chioggia.

-Saffron has been used in Italy for centuries.

 In the 15th century, Maestro Martino was chef to the Patriarch of Aquileia at the Vatican.
-His Libro de arte coquinaria (Culinary art book) describes a more refined and cuisine.
+His Libro de arte coquinaria (Culinary art book) describes a more refined cuisine.
 His book contains a recipe for maccaroni siciliani, made by wrapping dough around a thin iron rod to dry in the sun.
 The macaroni was cooked in capon stock flavoured with saffron, displaying Persian influences.
 Martino noted the avoidance of excessive spices in favour of fresh herbs.
 The Roman recipes include coppiette (air-dried salami) and cabbage dishes.
 His Florentine dishes include eggs with torta bolognese, torta sienese and Genoese recipes such as piperata, macaroni, squash, mushrooms, and spinach pie with onions.

 Martino's text was included in a 1475 book by Bartolomeo Platina printed in Venice entitled De honesta voluptate et valetudine (On Honest Pleasure and Good Health).
 Platina puts Martino's Libro in a regional context, writing about perch from Lake Maggiore, sardines from Lake Garda, grayling from Adda, hens from Padua, olives from Bologna and Piceno, turbot from Ravenna, rudd from Lake Trasimeno, carrots from Viterbo, bass from the Tiber, roviglioni and shad from Lake Albano, snails from Rieti, figs from Tuscolo, grapes from Narni, oil from Cassino, oranges from Naples, and eels from Campania.
 Grains from Lombardy and Campania are mentioned as is honey from Sicily and Taranto.
 Wine from the Ligurian coast, Greco from Tuscany and San Severino, and Trebbiano from Tuscany and Piceno are also mentioned in the book.